 Homebirth can be one of the greatest experiences for those who have that option available.
 In addition to being able to give birth in the comfort of your own home and being able to eat and drink during labor you also get the added benefit of having more clothing options outside of the traditional hospital gown.

-This article is going to discuss what to wear for homebirth including some options available for during and after labor.
+This article is going to discuss what to wear for homebirth and clothes for water birth including some options available for during and after labor.

 What to wear during labor